sanjoy/playingwithpointers.com/_posts/2014-12-21-linear-range-checks.markdown

 where $$l$$ is `length(array)` and $$l \succeq (0)^{n}$$.
-The alternative, $$l \prec (0)^{n}$$, is not interesting since in that case there are no solutions and also nonsensical.
+The alternative, $$l \prec (0)^{n}$$, is not interesting since in that case there are no solutions (a negative "length" is also nonsensical in the real world).

 The solution set interpreted as integers represented in 2's complement may not be a contiguous set -- e.g. if $$(N, a, b, l)$$ is $$(8, 0,